XGIMI Elfin Projector Review

 XGIMI MoGo 2 Pro

 The XGIMI Elfin is better than the XGIMI MoGo 2 Pro.
-The Elfin is a bit brighter and is the much more accurate of the two projectors.
+The Elfin is a bit brighter and is much more accurate of the two projectors.
 The Elfin can also passthrough advanced audio formats through its eARC port, while the MoGo 2 Pro is limited to ARC.

 XGIMI MoGo 3 Pro

 The XGIMI Elfin is better than the XGIMI MoGo 3 Pro.
-Still, they're not exactly in the same class of products; while the Elfin is very portable due to its small size, the MoGo 3 Pro has a fully swiveling stand, and even comes with a lanyard to let you easily attach it to a belt; it definitely feels like something you'd just throw into a bag while heading out.
+Still, they're not exactly in the same class of products; while the Elfin is very portable due to its small size, the MoGo 3 Pro has a fully swiveling stand and even comes with a lanyard to let you easily attach it to a belt; it definitely feels like something you'd just throw into a bag while heading out.
 Still, regarding image quality, the Elfin is the superior choice: brighter, deeper blacks, wider color gamut, and more accurate out of the box.

 Show more